spatialos/gdk-for-unity/docs/content/system-update-order.md

     }
 }
 ```
 Any system that runs on `PlayerLoop.FixedUpdate` can then inject for `BufferedTransform`.
-These buffers aren’t cleaned by the SpatialOS GDK and might be consumed by another system, so make sure to check which systems already use existing buffers before using them.
+These buffers aren’t cleaned by the GDK and might be consumed by another system, so make sure to check which systems already use existing buffers before using them.

 -----